datasciencewithdaniel/capture-the-data-flag/README.md

 - baseValue: the numerical base value awarded for the component (this is multiplied by the factor for the total component score)
 - factor: the numerical scaling applied to the component (this is multiplied by the baseValue for the total component score)

-### jumps+info
+### jumps

 [DOWNLOAD LINK]()

-- code: the code for the jump element or info note
+- code: the code for the jump element
-- element: the name for the jump element or info note
+- element: the name for the jump element
-- type: whether it is a Jump or Info row
-- baseValue: the base value awarded for the jump or the adjustment made for the info note
+- baseValue: the base value awarded for the jump

-### spins+steps
+### spins_steps

 [DOWNLOAD LINK]()